Retirement Planning A-Z

 G

-Geometric vs Arithmetic Return
+Geometric vs Arithmetic Return: The Compounding Gap

 Risk & ModelingArithmetic return is the simple average of annual returns.
 Geometric (compound) return accounts for compounding and is always lower when returns vary.
 Monte Carlo simulations use arithmetic returns as inputs.